nielsbasjes/yauaa/README-Platfora.md

 # User Defined Function for Platfora

+## IMPORTANT NOTE
+The Platfora tool for which this UDF was written is end-of-life.

+So as soon as my employer stops using Platfora I will ditch this UDF.

+Just so you know.

 ## Getting the UDF
 You can get the prebuild UDF from maven central.
 If you use a maven based project simply add this dependency